 Applications in oncology and gynecology

-Today, robotic surgery is widely used in the field of urology, where it is used in 66% of all surgeries (statistic, 2017).
+Today, this kind of surgery is widely used in the field of urology, where it is used in 66% of all surgeries (statistic, 2017).
 The use of robots in the operating room, however, is spreading to many other fields, such as gynecology, where it is used in 11% of all surgeries.
 Robotic surgery is indeed indicated for the treatment of gynecologic tumors.
 Traditional surgery in this field included large incisions and prolonged postoperative pain or less invasive surgeries, such as a vaginal hysterectomy, but with extremely limited working space for the surgeon.
 Gynecological robotic surgery reduces the defects of traditional surgery, but reaps all the benefits.
 A laparotomy involves simple and precise movements, while a laparoscopy involves small incisions, greatly reducing both the risk of side effects and hospital stays as well as avoiding large abdominal scars, an important factor especially for women.
 Continual research is being done into even more accurate instruments.

 A new robot has recently been introduced.
 The SenHance Robotic System (Transenterix USA), a new-generation system for minimally invasive surgery, has brought about many new features to robotic surgery.
 The most important is that it allows the surgeon to feel the pressure/traction generated by the instruments on tissue, a function made possible by multiple sensors in the robotic arms.
 This feature allows for greater awareness on behalf of the surgeon and, thus, more accuracy in the surgical procedure.

 Limits and doubts when thinking about the future